 - X10SDV-TLN4F – Xeon D-1540 8 cores 2GHz @ 45W TDP (global SKU)

 A few things to keep in mind when choosing a board.
-Some come with a FAN, some don’t.
+Some come with a FAN (normally indicated by a + after the core count), some don’t.
 I suggest getting it with a fan unless you’re putting some serious air flow (such as with a 1U server) through the heatsink.
 I got one without a fan and had to do a Noctua mod (below).

 Many versions of this board are rated for 7-years lifespan which means they have components designed to last longer than most boards!
 Usually computers go obsolete before they die anyway, but it’s nice to have that option if you’re looking for a permanent solution.
-NAS that’ll last you 7-years isn’t bad at all!
+A VMware / NAS server that’ll last you 7-years isn’t bad at all!

 On the last 5 digits, you’ll see two options: “-TLN2F” and “-TLN4F” this refers to the number network Ethernet ports (N2 comes with 2 x gigabit ports, and N4 usually comes with 2 gigabit plus 2 x 10 gigabit ports).
 10 gbe ports may come in handy for storage, and also having 4 ports may be useful if you’re going to run a router VM such as pfSense.